 - Access to affordable housing is a piece of the puzzle to end homelessness.
 How would you expand access to affordable housing in our community or state?

-After the election season, your advocacy can still continue.
-Once your lawmakers seated, you can follow up to remind them of your conversation and share how you can work together to end homelessness.
+When elected, your advocacy can still continue.
+Once seated, you can follow up to remind your elected representative of your conversation and share how you can work together to end homelessness.